 An ideal, large carving pumpkin with deep orange skin and light ribs.
-It grows mostly the tall elongated type of pumpkins, ranging from 14-40 lbs.
-Long vines need sufficient spacing, 30-40 sq ft per plant.
+It grows mostly the tall elongated type of pumpkins, ranging from 14-40 pounds.
+Long vines need sufficient spacing, 40-50 square ft per plant.
 Powdery mildew resistant.

 Germination: 7-10 days

 Germination Temperature: Optimum soil temperatures 70-90ºF.
 Planting in soil under 70ºF may result in poor germination.

 Starting Indoors: 3-4 weeks before the last frost.
 Sow 2-3 seeds per cells/pots, thin to the strongest seedling.
 We like to use individual biodegradable paper, peat, or cow pots because it provides the least amount of stress to the roots when transplanting.
 Transplant after last frost when the soil warms to 70ºF.
 Space 36-48” apart, in rows 48-60” apart.

 Sowing Outdoors: After the last frost when the soil reaches at least 70ºF.
 Sow 2-3 seeds per space/hill, 36-48” apart, in rows 48-60” apart.

 How much does a packet plant: 12-15 foot single row, 4-5 hills

 Harvest: When skin turns color and rinds are hard.
 Leave a few inches of the stem on for best storage potential.